emoltz/Website/README.md

 ## July 27, 2022
 Got the blog models to work with the database and feed stuff to the front end.
 Also, just got **markdown support** baby!!
 Very exciting.

+## July 28
+Got a new navbar working, pushed to main branch.
+Also got `scss` support, which will be helpful with the more complex frontend animations and things.
+It was a complicated process -- there is a Django-specific tool that compiles the `scss` into `css` that needed to be installed manually, so there was some trial and error.